gimpe/kohana-registry/README.md

 kohana-registry
 ===============

-Kohana 3.1 module to do Dependency Injection .
+Kohana 3.1 module a registry for Dependency Injection.

 License: